fetchrobotics/docs/source/api_overview.rst

 The IMUs are not present in the simulated robot.

+.. _resetting_breakers:

 Resetting Breakers
 -------------

 There are 3 breakers governing power on the fetch.
 One each for the arm, gripper and base.
 If the motors are commanded to perform beyond their limits they will shut down for safety.
 To reset them you will either need to toggle the e-stop or use the following service calls: